Skip to main content

 A further source needs to be mentioned.
 It is the large supply of living memory, all that is tucked away in the minds of those older Washington residents who were witness to or actually took part in the events of earlier times.
 They are here in amazing numbers, and it has been my experience that they want very much to share what they know and remember.
 They will give generously of their time; and you don’t have to chase across half the country to find them.

-In my work on Truman I have talked with perhaps fifty men and women who knew him or worked with him (or against him in some instances), all people living in Washington—retired journalists, former White House aides, senators and Senate staff, the wife and son of a former secretary of state.
+In my work on Truman, I have talked with perhaps 50 men and women who knew him or worked with him (or against him in some instances), all people living in Washington—retired journalists, former White House aides, senators and Senate staff, the wife and son of a former secretary of state.
 And I have more to see, since each invariably tells me of others I mustn’t overlook.
 And what a lot will be lost when these people are gone.

-I have talked with one man who knew not only Truman but Roosevelt, Churchill, Stalin, and Eisenhower as well.
+I have talked with one man who knew not only Truman but Roosevelt, Churchill, Stalin, and Eisenhower, as well.
 He is no one whose name you would recognize.
 Passing him on the street, you wouldn’t look twice.
 Part of his job was to be inconspicuous.
 He is a retired Secret Service man.
 “You must have been asked to talk about these things many times,” I said somewhat apologetically about midpoint in my interview.
 “No, Mr. McCullough,” he answered.
 “Nobody has ever asked me about any of this.”

 Of nearly equal importance to the political historian or biographer, or anyone trying to understand the past, is what might be called the living model.
 People are the writer’s real subject, after all, the mystery of human behavior, and a historian needs to observe people in real life, the way a paleontologist observes the living fauna to better interpret the fossil record.